widmogrod/software-architecture-playground/hypo/prisma-go/README.md

 There is also other contender, GraphQL.
 GQL defines data model like `prisma`, but it also defines queries, mutations, subscriptions, that `gRPC gives`, but thanks to everything being same `intermediate mode` give possibility to have end-to-end types.

+https://fauna.com/ is closes that I found to making